-If you’ve read my Oslo travel guide or seen the photo diary, you’ll know by now that visiting Oslo in January is an extremely cold, snowy affair.
-It is why the prices are so much lower, why there aren’t as many tourists flocking around and why you’ll get those beautiful low light sunsets all to yourself.
-But how do you cope on a city break in -16 degree weather?
+If you’ve read my Oslo travel guide or seen my post on my very snowy fjord sightseeing tour, you’ll know by now that visiting Oslo in January is an extremely cold, frozen affair.
+It is why the prices are so much lower in terms of flights and hotels, why there aren’t as many tourists flocking around and why you’ll get those beautiful low light sunsets all to yourself.
+But how do you cope during winter in Oslo in -16 degree weather?

 You get organised.

-As soon as I realised the weather was going to be near artic, I made a list and I got shopping and hunting around for suitable items to pack in my suitcase.
+As soon as I realised the weather was going to be near artic when visiting Oslo in January, I made a list and I got shopping and hunting around for suitable items to pack in my suitcase.
 Coats, hats, scarves, thermals – so obvious right?
 But here is how to make them work for you on a short jaunt to Northern Europe.

 Your usual UK winter coat will really not do here.
 You need something warm, insulated and something that will keep all the elements out.
 Andrew chose a puffa jacket (#sonineties), but I went for a good old woollen parka that had a massive hood and thick lining.

 First timers mistake – not having a coat that covered my thighs (and not wearing something warmer than jeggings on the bottom).
 Get a coat that covers your knees!